Integrated Life Science 1

 You will work with children with gait abnormalities, people with high-risk conditions such as diabetes or rheumatoid arthritis and people who need specialist footwear to accommodate foot deformities.
 You will also provide gait analysis and treatment for athletes with biomechanical problems or sports injuries.

 At Salford, we have our own on-campus professionally equipped podiatry clinic and human movement laboratory where you will regularly put your learning into practice.
-The course has strong links to NHS clinics across the north-west of England, enabling you to experience real working conditions during your extensive placements.
+The course has strong links to NHS clinics across the north-west of England and further afield, enabling you to experience real working conditions during your extensive placements.

 After graduating, you will be equipped to work in the NHS or to run your own private practice.